CtrlK

 Conciseness

-The skill is comprehensive but overly long for what Claude already knows about REST API design.
-The HTTP methods table, basic auth patterns, and much of the status code reference are common knowledge.
-The multi-language implementation examples (TypeScript, Python, Go) add significant length and could be trimmed or moved to separate files.
+The skill is comprehensive but includes some content Claude already knows well (HTTP method semantics table, basic auth patterns, what idempotent/safe means).
+The implementation examples in three languages (TypeScript, Python, Go) add significant length and could be trimmed or moved to separate files.
+However, most content is reference-quality and not padded with unnecessary prose.

 2 / 3